-□ 25 shares per two-parent family□ 12 shares per one-parent family

-In being mindful of the very busy lives of the St. Rita families, the request of either 25 or 12 shares, which averages to 2.5 and 1.2 hours/month, respectively, should be manageable and not prove to be a hardship.
+25 shares per two- parent family 12 shares per one- parent family which averages to 2.5 and 1.2 hours/month, respectively, should be manageable and not prove to be a hardship.
 However, in the spirit of mercy and compassion, if your family situation makes fulfilling this commitment a hardship, either of time or of finances, please contact the PTO President for a confidential exemption of part or whole of your family's Stewardship Commitment.
 Any exemption is only applicable for the current school year.
 Additionally, families with a deployed parent will automatically receive an exemption of 50% of their Family Stewardship Commitment, but you must inform the PTO President as soon as you learn about the family member's deployment.